pfgithub/scpl/docs/actions/getupcomingreminders.md

-## Get Upcoming Reminders / getupcomingreminders (internally `is.workflow.actions.getupcomingreminders`)
+## Get Upcoming Reminders / GetUpcomingReminders (internally `is.workflow.actions.getupcomingreminders`)

 > This action requires that Shortcuts has permission to use WFReminderAccessResource.